The life of a

 Grinding & Brewing - Stage Ten

-he objective of a proper grind is to get the most flavor in a cup of coffee.
+The objective of a proper grind is to get the most flavour in a cup of coffee.
 How coarse or fine the coffee is ground depends on the brewing method.

 The length of time the grounds will be in contact with water determines the ideal grade of grind Generally, the finer the grind, the more quickly the coffee should be prepared.
 That’s why coffee ground for an espresso machine is much finer than coffee brewed in a drip system.